-Nadja Donderer, a student in the International Business bachelor’s program at Munich Business School, spent her semester abroad in spring 2021 at International Business School (ISB) in Dublin – due to the COVID-19 pandemic, however, not on site, but online.
+Nadja Donderer, a student in the International Business Bachelor’s program at Munich Business School, spent her semester abroad in spring 2021 at International School of Business (ISB) in Dublin – due to the COVID-19 pandemic, however, not on site, but online.
 In the blog post, she reports on her experiences.

 Dia duit Munich Business School,

-My semester abroad at ISB in Dublin was “grand” as the Irish say.
+My semester abroad at International School of Business (ISB) in Dublin was “grand” as the Irish say.
 It was great!
 Even though my trip to the Emerald Isle was only online, I enjoyed the time very much and learned and laughed a lot.
 Why did I choose ISB?
 Simple!
 I have always been fascinated by Ireland’s breathtaking landscapes, like the Cliffs of Moher, mystical stories and hospitable people and I couldn’t wait to ask my professors about Leprechauns 😉 .

 Since COVID-19 also threw a spanner in the works for me – as it did for so many of us – I opted for an online semester abroad.
 Moreover, the number of infections in Ireland had risen to a level that it would have been negligent to travel there.
 Therefore, I was glad that the ISB offered an online program at short notice, which allowed me to continue my studies without delays and from a safe distance.

 The Sales & Management Program at ISB Dublin

 I attended the Sales & Management program and thus discovered dormant talents in me!
 Convincing and negotiating during a sales meeting suits me and also gives me a lot of pleasure!
 The professors at ISB Dublin are competent and passionate about their subjects, which is definitely noticeable in their teaching.
 One thing in common with the studies at MBS is that the lessons are very practice-oriented and include the lecturers’ own experiences.